geomais/sql-guardian/README.md

 # SQL Guardian Action

-This action prints in the screen the changed files of the current branch, and added files.
+This action checks all the branch changed files, matching against forbidden rules described during the workflow configuration as featured below.
+When a error exists, the action itself exits with error, logging the found matches.

 ## Inputs